-Vladimir Putin warns world faces 'global catastrophe' over North Korea
+Putin warns of 'global catastrophe' over North Korea

-But Putin, speaking at the close of the BRICs summit in China on Tuesday, cautioned against "military hysteria" and said that the only way to resolve the crisis was through diplomacy.
+But Putin, speaking in China on Tuesday, cautioned against "military hysteria" and said that the only way to resolve the crisis was through diplomacy.

 He warned that North Korean leader Kim Jong Un has calculated that the survival of his regime depends on its development of nuclear weapons.
-Kim had seen how western intervention in Iraq had ended in the overthrow of Saddam Hussein after which the country was ravaged by war, Putin warned, and was determined not to suffer the same fate.
+Kim had seen how western intervention in Iraq had ended in the overthrow of Saddam Hussein after which the country was ravaged by war, Putin warned, and Kim was determined not to suffer the same fate.

 "Saddam Hussein rejected the production of weapons of mass destruction, but even under that pretense, he was destroyed and members of his family were killed," Putin said.